Airbus, Jazeera Airways reach $3.3 billion aircraft deal

 The Kuwait-based Jazeera Airways, an upstart Middle East discount carrier, launched in 2004 as one of the first non-government owned airlines in the Persian Gulf while demand and competition for low-cost travel intensified in the region.

-The frenetic trade show in Dubai sees a stream of order and product announcements.
-On the first two days, Airbus also made blockbuster sales, selling 111 new aircraft to the Air Lease Corporation and 255 new aircraft to Indigo Partners’ various low cost carriers — a deal valued at some $30 billion, based on the pre-pandemic price list.
+The frenetic trade show in Dubai typically sees a stream of order and product announcements.
+But this year’s exhibition, in the shadow of the coronavirus pandemic that triggered the aviation industry’s worst-ever crisis, has been more subdued than in the past.

+Still on the first two days, Airbus also made blockbuster sales, selling 111 new aircraft to the Air Lease Corporation and 255 new aircraft to Indigo Partners’ various low cost carriers — a deal valued at some $30 billion, based on the pre-pandemic price list.

-The purchases have signaled that airline executives see the ravaged industry recovering from the coronavirus pandemic, with demand for travel set to strongly increase in the coming years.
+The purchases have signaled that airline executives see the ravaged industry gradually recovering from the pandemic, with demand for travel set to strongly increase in the coming years.
 Not long ago, airlines were asking for government bailouts as the virus closed borders and grounded planes.

 The trade show typically pits France-based Airbus and its American rival Boeing, the two manufacturers at the top of the supply chain, against each other in the crucial Mideast market filled with long-haul carriers connecting East and West.
 Boeing has yet to make a major order announcement at the show.